Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Author contributions statement

 \section{Author contributions statement}

-S. P. K. wrote the paper, and produced the calculations and results, P. G. produced some of the analytical calculations, S. M. A. and P. K. L. conceived the main idea and proofread the manuscript.
+S. P. K. wrote the paper, and produced the majority of calculations and results.
+P. J. G. produced the DV phase-noise model in Sec 2, DV thermal-loss-to-depolarising derivation (Appendix B), and helped develop the squeezed-state phase-noise model.
+A. W. produced some of the calculations in the Appendix, S. M. A. and P. K. L. conceived the main idea and proofread the manuscript.
 All authors reviewed the manuscript.